A Lotte Data – Minecraft Data Pack

 • Jungle temple chests are more likely to contain diamonds and enchanted books.

-• Nether fortress chests are more likely to contain diamonds.
+• Nether fortress chests are more likely to contain diamonds and smithing templates.

 • Pillager outpost chests are more likely to contain enchanted books.